Welcome to the R1b and Subclades project and gateway!

 5. Join the Yahoo discussion group for this project.
 Several project administrators and advanced R1b hobbyists are available on this forum so you can get help.
 There are also links to scientific papers, research data, etc. on this group.
 You do not need to supply your actual name for this group.
 You can use a nickname.
 You can email R1b-YDNAfirstname.lastname@example.org to subscribe or visit https://groups.yahoo.com/groups/R1b-YDNA/

 6. If you have not yet tested to 67 Y STRs (Short Tandem Repeats) please upgrade.
 R1b is young so it is hard to discern between subgroups and potential relatives oftentimes without 67 STRs.
-111 STR testing is preferable, but 67 is the minimum needed.
+111 STR testing is clearly preferable and a better deal in terms of cost per STR, but 67 is the minimum needed.
 To learn more, read http://www.familytreedna.com/learn/y-dna-testing/y-str/upgrading-markers-improve-information/

 7. Move forward with an Single-Nucleotide Polymorphism (SNP) testing plan so your subclade can be identified and haplogroup labeled properly.
 Evaluating any matches you have at 67 STRs can be very helpful and should not be overlooked.
 Clear patterns among your best matches may help you decide what SNPs or SNP Packs to buy.
 This project's Activity Feed as well as the R1b-YDNA yahoo group are setup to help you evaluate testing plans.
 Even if you don't have matches at 67 STRs on myFTDNA, the yahoo group's 67 STR R1b_Haplotypes spreadsheet can be helpful.